damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 by another mutually agreed method.
 If property is not returned, GitLab reserves the right to use a creditor company to help retrieve the property.

+### Separation and Release of Claims Agreements <a name="separation-agreement"></a>
+Once you completed the Termination Memo and processed the final pay check now you may begin to create a Separation and Release of Claims Agreement

+1. Call Anne (GitLab legal counsel) and loop her in that you will be using a separation agreement to offer severance pay (this is a courtesy and will also keep her informed in the case reversed action from the contributor)
+  1. Confirm voluntary or involuntary termination
+  1. Confirm the weeks of severance to be paid to the departing contributor (calculate the payment)
+    * For contributors over 40 use the over 40 template
+    * For contributors under 40 use under 40
+  1. Complete the highlighted fields
+    * NOTE: Separation pay is not paid until the ex-contributor signs the document
+    * NOTE: Understand the rules for over 40
+    * NOTE: You must use language in your exit meeting that is in no way forceful of the ex-contributor to sign the agreement.
+Use “if you choose to sign” “you have a right to have legal council review this document before your sign”
+You should now be ready for your exit meeting with the contributor Please see the exit meeting guidelines.

 ## Using RingCentral<a name="ringcentral"></a>

 Our company and office phone lines are handled via RingCentral.
 The login credentials